madeofpendletonwool/PinePods/completed_todos.md

 - [] On mobile nextcloud doesn't redirect back after adding
 - [] mobile version giving one of two share links wrong.
 Provides the current server - which on mobile is wrong

-pre-0.7.0:

-- [] People Table with background jobs to update people found in podcasts
-- [] Subscribe to people
-- [] Add loading spinner when adding podcast via people page
-- [] People page dropdowns on podcasts and episodes - alternative 3 per line view on podcasts
-- [] Stop issues with timeouts on occation with mobile apps
-- [] Make virtual lines work for saved queue, downloads, local downloads, and history
-- [] Finalize virtual lines so it works like home on episode layout
-- [] On very small screens you no longer get the mini version without the context button
-- [] Dynamically adjusting buttons on episode page

 done but needs testing

 - [] Fix issues with refreshing